Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/writing.rst

    ensure!(*state == PiggyBankState::Intact);

-From this line, we will know that the state of the piggy bank is intact and all we have left to do is accept the incoming amount of GTU.
+From this line, we will know that the state of the piggy bank is intact and all we have left to do is accept the incoming amount of CCD.
-The GTU balance is maintained by the blockchain, so there is no need for us to maintain this in our contract.
+The CCD balance is maintained by the blockchain, so there is no need for us to maintain this in our contract.
 The contract just needs to produce the **Accept** action using the generic ``A`` (more on that below):